dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - Fixed a bug in user dropped pin
 * CalloutViewController annotation editing control
 * configureUserDroppedPinView seems have some issues [2:21PM]
+- kml and snapshot dir needs to be refreshed after tab switch
+- Add annotation editing capability to the desktop map[2:24PM]
+- drawBoxInCompass needs to be modified
+- The box indicator calculation is incorrect [8:53PM]

 *ToDo
 - Snapshot loading is too slow on iOS